 “How to get a harmonized overview of my entire business?”

-“How do I compare results from different sources?”
+“How do I compare data from different sources?”

 The mixed use-case

 By mixing the use cases for Embedded and Strategic Analytics, the full range of either real-time and fine granular data to high level and multiple source data can be realized.
 Both concepts of Enterprise Data Warehousing and real-time analytics can be merged, reports and analyses being mashed up and visualized in a single report, dashboard or other type of visualization.

 Picture 3: Analytics in the context of SAP S/4HANA – the complete portfolio (simplified)